garrison/sandstorm-linode-stackscript/README.markdown

 # Sandstorm one-click install on Linode

+> We [...] aspire to have comprehensive documentation that's so good, someone with near zero knowledge of Linux can install Sandstorm. [[source](https://groups.google.com/g/sandstorm-dev/c/WGcQDMLg4OY/m/vMT6LT9cAgAJ)]

 This script provides a "one-click" install of [Sandstorm] on a [Linode] instance, following Linode's instructions for making a "Community [StackScript]."

 Right now it serves as a working proof of concept.
 Note that it does not check GPG signatures on the upstream install script.